REGO350/multisigwallet/README.md

 click the orange approveTransfer button

 Note:
-* Only one transfer request at a time.
+* Original version support only one transfer request at a time.
+V2 supports multiple transfer requests.
-* Double voting does not work.
+* Double voting will not work.